Manadhai Thirudivittai: Plot

-To cheer Indhu up, Deva covertly brings Indhu's favorite singer, P. Susheela, to her home.
+To cheer Indhu up, Deva covertly brings Indhu's favourite singer, P. Susheela, to her home.
 Indhu is extremely happy to spend time with Susheela.
-After knowing that Deva was the one who did this, she apologizes for her rude behavior.
+After knowing that Deva was the one who did this, she apologises for her rude behaviour.
 By this time, Deva and Shruthi are going to be engaged.
 Deva invites his best friend Ranjith to the engagement and introduces his future wife to him.
 Deva points to Shruthi, but when Ranjith sees her, it turns out to be Indhu walking towards them.
 A shocked Ranjith congratulates Deva, saying he has a big heart that he was willing to marry the girl he raped.
 Then Ranjith narrates the story, when his friends went to Kuttraalam.
 There, Ranjith's friends force Deva to drink beer and make him drunk enough to meet a call girl at room 21 in the same hotel.
 Indhu happened to be in the same hotel with her friends for her college tour.
 Deva mistakenly enters Indhu's room 11 when it was only her in the room alone.
 Deva mistakes her for the call girl and accidentally sleeps with her.
 When Ranjith comes looking for Deva, he sees him and Indhu in bed together.

 After knowing this truth, Deva is guilty towards both Shruthi and Indhu.
 He decides not to marry Shruthi and says this to Ranjith.
 Ranjith, who wants Deva to be happy with his love, tells Ashok that he was the one who raped Indhu, and a fight ensues between them.
 Deva splits both of them up, saying that he was the one ruined Indhu's life.
 That night, Indhu confronts Deva and asks him to still marry Shruthi as she thinks it was just an accident between them.
 The next morning, just before Deva tying the auspicious thread on Shruthi, she stands up and asks him to stop acting.
 She says that she already knows that Deva was the one who raped Indhu through his unsent letters in Deva's room.
 She creates a havoc and refuses to marry Deva, and also embarrasses Indhu.
 Getting angry, Deva quickly marries Indhu.
 As he ties the thaali on Indhu, he looks at Shruthi where she smiles at him.
 It turns out to be Deva himself has told Shruthi about this incident and had asked her to act in such a way in the wedding the next day.
 She agrees to do so for Deva because of her love for him.